-Through the program, the Navy will pay 33.3% of a service member’s outstanding loan balance or $1,500—whichever is higher—for each year of naval service, up to three years.
-If the student loan balance falls below the 33.3% threshold and the borrower is in good standing with the Navy, the Navy will pay the remaining student loan balance.
+Through the program, the Navy will pay 33.3% of a service member’s outstanding loan balance or $1,500 — whichever is higher — for each year of naval service, up to three years.
+If the student loan balance falls below the 33.3% threshold and the borrower is in good standing with the Navy, the Navy will pay the remaining student loan balance in full.

 Only specific federal student loans qualify for the loan repayment program.
 They are as follows:

-Stafford loans, subsidized or unsubsidized.
-Also known as Direct Stafford Loans, these low-interest loans are made to qualified borrowers for tuition and other college costs.
+Stafford Loans, subsidized or unsubsidized.
+Also known as Direct Stafford Loans, these low-interest loans are made to qualified borrowers for tuition and other college expenses.
 The funds come directly from the U.S. Department of Education.

-Federal PLUS loans.
-Otherwise known as Direct PLUS Loans, Direct Plus Loans are offered by the U.S. government to undergraduate and graduate students to cover tuition and college costs.
+Federal PLUS Loans.
+Otherwise known as Direct PLUS Loans, these loans are offered by the U.S. government to undergraduate and graduate students to cover tuition and college costs.
 In many cases, Direct PLUS Loans offer funds to college students to cover expenses not covered by other financial aid programs.

-Consolidation loans.
-These loans bundle multiple loans into a single loan, often at a lower interest rate.
+Consolidation Loans.
+Consolidation loans bundle multiple federal loans into a single loan, streamlining the repayment process.

-Perkins loans.
-These are low-interest loans geared toward college students (both undergraduate and graduate) who demonstrate financial need.
+Perkins Loans.
+Perkins Loans are low-interest loans geared toward college students (both undergraduate and graduate) who demonstrate financial need.
 Congress stopped making Perkins student loans in 2018, but naval personnel may still have outstanding Perkins loan debt and thus are eligible for help from the Navy Loan Repayment Program.